THE MEMBERS OF SETCO AUTOMOTIVE LIMITED

 ANNEXURE B TO INDEPENDENT AUDITORS' REPORT

-We have audited the internal financial controls over financial reporting of SetcoAutomotive Limited ("the Company") as of 31st March 2018 inconjunction with our audit of the Ind AS financial statements of the Company for the year ended on thatdate.
+We have audited the internal financial controls over financial reporting of SetcoAutomotive Limited ("the Company") as of 31st March 2021 in conjunction withour audit of the standalone financial statements of the Company for the year ended on thatdate.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing deemed to be prescribedunder section 143(10) of the Act to the extent applicable to an audit of internalfinancial controls both applicable to an audit of Internal Financial Controls and bothissued by the Institute of Chartered Accountants of India.
 Those Standards and theGuidance Note require that we comply with ethical requirements and plan and perform theaudit to obtain reasonable assurance about whether adequate internal financial controlsover financial reporting was established and maintained and if such controls operatedeffectively in all material respects.